 Bred, Raised Indoors on Straw (OB) Certification?
-103 If No, go to Module 2, Food Safety Standards Certification?
-Do you want APIQè Outdoor Yes No If No, go to next question If Yes, answer all questions in Standard 1.4 Do you want APIQè Free Range (FR) Yes No Product labels If Yes, answer all questions in Standard 1.3 Is it factually accurate and not misleading to the consumer?
-Yes No Posters/ banners marketing material (if any) depict your piggery's production system accurately?
-Website Brochures D. Does all your communication or Yes No Letterhead/ business cards If not seeking OB Certification, go to If deemed OB, would you like to use the APIQè OB Certified Logo?
-Go to 1.4: 163 NO receive an APIQè OB Sign.
+If No, go to Module 2, Food Safety Standards Do you want APIQ $^{\sqrt{8}}$ Outdoor Yes No If Yes, answer all questions in Standard 1.4 Do you want APIQ $\sqrt{}$ Free Range (FR) Certification?
+Yes No If Yes, answer all questions in Standard 1.3 If No, go to next question Product labels - Is it factually accurate and not misleading to the consumer?
+Yes No Posters/ banners accurately?
+Brochures marketing material (if any) depict your piggery's production system Website Module 2.
+D. Does all your communication or Yes No Letterhead/ business cards If not seeking OB Certification, go to If deemed OB, would you like to use the APIQ√[®] OB Certified Logo?
+Go to 1.4: receive an APIQè OB Sign.
 Do you meet the Definition of OB as outlined in 1.4?
-Yes No If yes, Contact APIQM to sign a Deed and Are weaners kept indoors post weaning, on solid floors with deep litter, but not on slats?
-Yes No Are all breeding stock kept outdoors with access to indoors and appropriate shelter?
-Yes No C. Are you by definition an Outdoor Bred, Raised Indoors on Straw piggery?
-Yes No If deemed Free Range, would you like to use the APIQè FR Certified Logo?
-Go to 1.3: Yes No No If yes, Contact APIQM to sign a Deed and receive an APIQè FR Sign?
+Yes No If yes, Contact APIQM to sign a Deed and weaning, on solid floors with deep litter, but not on slats?
+Yes No and appropriate shelter?Are weaners kept indoors post Yes No Are all breeding stock kept outdoors with access to indoors 103 140 C. Are you by definition an Outdoor Bred, Raised Indoors on Straw piggery?
+Yes Yes No No If deemed Free Range, would you like to use the APIQ√[®] FR Certified Logo?
+Go to 1.3: Yes No If yes, Contact APIQM to sign a Deed and receive an APIQè FR Sign?
 Do you have pigs in sheds with verandas and pens attached3 that would classify you as a feedlot piggery under the National Environmental Guidelines for piggeries?
-Yes No If you answer yes to this question, you meet the feedlot piggery definition and can't be FR Certified, but can be APIQ • Certified as per A above.
+Yes No If you answer yes to this question, you meet the feedlot piggery definition and can't be FR Certified, but can be APIQè Certified as per A above.
 Do you meet the definition of Free Range?
 Yes No Are all stages of production (weaners, growers and breeding stock) kept outdoors at all times with access to indoors and appropriate shelter?
 Yes No B. Are you by definition a Free Range piggery?
 Yes No